 A. Proposal Submittal

 Vendors will prepare proposals in compliance with all of the instructions outlined in the RFP.
-A vendor official with legally binding authority must endorse the proposal.
+A vendor official with legally binding authority must sign the proposal.
 Partial or incomplete proposals may be rejected.

 Please submit by using the online form.
-All supporting information should be sent to email@example.com.
+You may send all supporting documentation to firstname.lastname@example.org.